MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/blender.md

 ## Export the model to a GLB file

-The last step is to export the model to a GLB file so it can be used with Dynamics 365 mixed-reality apps.
+The last step is to export the model to a GLB file so it can be used with Dynamics 365 Guides and Power Apps.

 1. In Blender, select **File** > **Export** > **glTF 2.0**.